-Expats hunting for accommodation in New York City should prepare themselves for an adrenaline-driven experience marked by cut-throat competition.
+Newcomers hunting for accommodation in New York City should prepare themselves for an adrenaline-driven experience marked by fierce competition.

 In general, buying, renting or finding any type of housing can be difficult and expensive.
-Prices are high and competition for apartments in New York is fierce.
-Expats should start the search as soon as possible to give themselves the best chance of securing a suitable place.
+New arrivals should start the search as soon as possible to give themselves the best chance of securing a suitable place.

 Types of accommodation in New York City

-There are numerous housing options in New York.
-Expats moving to the Big Apple are sure to find something that suits them, providing that their budget allows it.
+There are numerous housing options in New York City.
+Anyone moving to the Big Apple is sure to find something that suits them – provided their budget allows it.
 Below is a breakdown of the types of property available in New York City.

-As the name suggests, these buildings are those constructed before World War II.
-They're renowned for their quality of craftsmanship, attention to detail and architectural splendour.
+Constructed before World War II, pre-war buildings are known for their quality craftsmanship, attention to detail and architectural splendour.
 Some still employ an elevator operator and may provide a doorman and laundry facilities.

-Anything built from the late 1940s to the mid-1970s is referred to as post-war property.
+Anything built from the late 1940s to the mid-1970s is referred to as a post-war property.
 Almost all have elevators and laundry facilities and many have doormen.
-Post-war buildings generally have larger windows.
+Post-war buildings typically have larger windows.

-These properties are usually less than ten years old.
-New buildings tend to be quite luxurious and often feature marble or tile bathrooms and state-of-the-art granite kitchens.
-Many of these buildings are newly constructed high-rises containing a variety of amenities, including laundry facilities, valet and maid services, health clubs, swimming pools, lounges and parking facilities.
+These properties are usually less than 10 years old.
+New buildings tend to be quite luxurious and often feature marble bathrooms and state-of-the-art granite kitchens.
+Many of these buildings are newly constructed high-rises featuring a variety of amenities, including laundry facilities, valet and maid services, health clubs, swimming pools, lounges and parking facilities.

-Constructed in the early 20th century, a walk-up is a three- to six-storey building.
+Mostly constructed in the early 20th century, walk-ups are three- to six-storey buildings.
 As the name implies, they do not have an elevator.
 Most also don't have laundry facilities.
-There is no doorman, and security is generally a locked double-door with an intercom to welcome guests.
+There is no doorman, and security is generally a locked double door with an intercom to let guests in.

-The name of these buildings was derived from the brown sandstone materials used in the construction of single-family homes in the early 20th century.
-Brownstones usually have a street entrance to the ground floor half a storey below street level.
+The term 'brownstone' was derived from the brown sandstone materials used in the construction of single-family homes in the early 20th century.
+The main entrance to the ground floor is typically half a storey below street level.
 The ground level itself may have a garden behind the house.

-Built as upscale private homes, townhouses usually offer amenities that are more associated with a house than an apartment such as private backyards, terraces, fireplaces and other charming details.
+Built as upscale private homes, townhouses usually offer amenities that are typically associated with a house rather than an apartment such as private backyards, terraces, fireplaces and other charming details.
 Townhouses are mostly found in the suburbs, away from downtown New York.

-These are usually commercial buildings that have been converted into residential dwellings, characterised by tall windows and an open living space.
-Many have self-service elevators and were originally created for artists.
+These are frequently commercial buildings that have been converted into residential dwellings, characterised by tall windows and an open living space.
+Many have self-service elevators, and they were originally created for artists.